What are the course options at an FE College?

 This one year course is aimed at adults who have been out of education for at least two years and would like to go on to study a Higher Education course.

-Although there are no formal qualifications required, some colleges may insist on A* – C (9 - 4 on new GCSE grades) in maths and English GCSE, as these qualifications are often required by universities.
+Most FE colleges require students to have already achieved grades A* – C (9 - 4 on new GCSE grades) in maths and English GCSE, as these qualifications are often required by universities.
 Some colleges may offer a Pre-Access year for students to achieve their maths and English GCSEs.

 What's it like on an Access course?